abronstone/cs257/webapp/README.txt

 README.txt

-VIDINFO
+AUTHORS: Aaron Bronstone and Jack Owens

-Creators: Aaron Bronstone and Jack Owens
+DATA: A dataset of around 45,000 movies along with lots of specific metadata.

 --------------------------------------------------------------------------
 Working features: